-- 21. (1) Notwithstanding the building line requirements set out in Chapter 6, the following structures or portions of structures may be erected within the prescribed building lines, provided they do not extend beyond the boundaries of a land unit: - (a) boundary walls, screen walls, fences and gates; not exceeding 2,1 metres in height above the natural ground level, excluding where any such wall will result in infilling higher than 0,5 metres above natural ground level; - (b) open and uncovered stoeps that are less than 500 millimetres in height from the natural level of the ground; - (c) entrance steps, landings and entrance porches, excluding porte-cochères; - (d) a covered entrance or gatehouse that has a roofed area not exceeding 5 m2 and a roof height not exceeding 3 metres from the floor to the highest point; - (e) eaves and awnings projecting no more than 1 metre from the wall of a building; - cornices, chimney breasts, flower boxes, water pipes, drain pipes and minor decorative features not projecting more than 500 millimetres from the wall of a building; - (g) swimming pools not closer than 1 metre from any boundary: - (h) a basement, provided that no part of such a basement projects above natural ground level; - (i) a refuse room required by the Municipality in terms of this By-law; and - (j) water storage tanks not exceeding the height of the boundary wall. - (2) For the purposes of determining street boundaries a street centreline setback and site access requirements the boundary of a pedestrian way or service lane that cannot or will never be used by motor vehicles may be regarded as a common boundary.
+- (1) Notwithstanding the building line requirements set out in Chapter 6, the following structures or portions of structures may be erected within the prescribed building lines, provided they do not extend beyond the boundaries of a land unit: - (a) boundary walls, screen walls, fences and gates; not exceeding 1.8 metres (1800 mm) in height above the natural ground level, excluding where any such wall will result in infilling higher than 0,5 metres above natural ground level; - (b) open and uncovered stoeps that are less than 0.5 metre (500 mm) in height from the natural level of the ground; - (c) entrance steps, landings and entrance porches, excluding not exceeding 0.5 metres in height; - (d) a covered entrance or gatehouse that has a roofed area not exceeding 5 m2 and a roof height not exceeding 3 metres (3000 mm) from the floor to the highest point; - (e) eaves and awnings projecting no more than 1 metre from the wall of a building; - (f) cornices, chimney breasts, flower boxes, water pipes, drain pipes and minor decorative features not projecting more than 0.5 metre (500 mm) from the wall of a building; - (g) swimming pools not closer than 1 metre (1000 mm) from any boundary; - (h) a basement, provided that no part of such a basement projects above natural ground level; - (i) a refuse room required by the Municipality in terms of this By-law; - (j) and one water storage tank not exceeding 5000 Litres, provided there is a boundary wall of 1.8 metres in height screening the water storage tank; - (k) boma not exceeding 1m in height; - (l) bay windows not exceeding 0.5 metres (500 mm) over building lines. - (2) For the purposes of determining street boundaries a street centreline setback and site access requirements the boundary of a pedestrian way or service lane that cannot or will never be used by motor vehicles may be regarded as a common boundary. - (3) In addition to the above, the following parameters will be applicable to the following area: